Jonathan Ægidius

-Jonathan Risbjerg Ægidius (born 22 April 2002) is a Danish professional footballer who plays as a goalkeeper for Danish 1st Division club Lyngby Boldklub.
+Jonathan Risbjerg Ægidius (born 22 April 2002) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Lyngby Boldklub.

 Career

 Youth years

 Ægidius began his football journey at the local club Slangerup & Omegn IF in 2008, where he played until 2011 before moving to FC Nordsjælland.
 In the winter of 2016, Ægidius transferred from Nordsjælland to Lyngby Boldklub.

-At Lyngby, Ægidius became part of the club’s academy and over the years featured for all youth national teams.
-On 11 November 2020, the 18-year-old made his debut for Lyngby’s first team in a Danish Cup match against Slagelse B&I, coming on as a substitute for Frederik Schram in the 73rd minute of the 9–0 victory.
+At Lyngby, Ægidius became part of the club's academy and over the years featured for all youth national teams.
+On 11 November 2020, the 18-year-old made his debut for Lyngby's first team in a Danish Cup match against Slagelse B&I, coming on as a substitute for Frederik Schram in the 73rd minute of the 9–0 victory.

 Brøndby

 On 25 January 2021, Ægidius signed a four-year pre-contract with Brøndby IF, which meant he would move from Lyngby to Brøndby on a free transfer in the summer of 2021, when his contract with Lyngby expired.
 A few days later, on 1 February 2021, the clubs agreed that Ægidius would transfer immediately.

-In his first one and a half seasons at Brøndby, Ægidius primarily played for the club’s U-19 team.
+In his first one and a half seasons at Brøndby, Ægidius primarily played for the club's U-19 team.
 In pursuit of senior experience, he was loaned out to the Danish 2nd Division club HIK on 18 July 2022 until the end of the season. Ægidius made his debut for HIK on 6 August 2022 against BK Frem.
 He went on to play two more matches, receiving a red card after an hour in the last game, before being recalled by Brøndby on 29 August 2022 due to injuries in their squad.

-After being recalled, Ægidius continued as the third-choice goalkeeper at Brøndby and made only a few appearances for the club’s reserve team that season.
+After being recalled, Ægidius continued as the third-choice goalkeeper at Brøndby and made only a few appearances for the club's reserve team that season.
 Nevertheless, in July 2023, he signed a contract extension with Brøndby until June 2027.

-In July 2024, still awaiting his debut for Brøndby, Ægidius was loaned out to the Danish 1st Division club Kolding IF for the 2024-25 season.
+In July 2024, still awaiting his debut for Brøndby, Ægidius was loaned out to the Danish 1st Division club Kolding IF for the 2024–25 season.
 However, he was recalled at the end of 2024, after 11 games for Kolding.